-Over in Uruguay, thanks in large part to the stunning recent performances of the senior national team, the beautiful game is enjoying a powerful renaissance.
+Over in Uruguay, thanks in large part to the star-studded line-up of the senior national team, the beautiful game is enjoying a powerful renaissance.
 And in the nation that emerged victorious in the 1930 and 1950 editions of the FIFA World Cup™, one of the heroes of the latter triumph, Juan Schiaffino, remains a legendary figure in the history of La Celeste.

 Recalled with respect and reverence throughout Charrúa football circles, mention of the player nicknamed Pepe - who had an Italian father and a Paraguayan mother - stirs highly contrasting emotions across the border in Brazil.
 Indeed, the name of this gifted inside-forward, also dubbed el Dios del fútbol (the God of football) during his time in the Italian club game, still sends shivers down the spines of Brazilian fans due to his crucial role in the unforgettable Maracanazo at Brazil 1950.